-As these outstanding people from the worlds of opera, cultural and political journalism, ballet and instrumental and orchestral music reveal their experiences, they and we give thanks for the music that has enriched their and our world.
+As these outstanding people from the worlds of conducting, composing and performance reveal their experiences, they and we give thanks for the music that has enriched their and our world.

 Guests in the 2018 edition include:

 - James Ehnes, violinist and Grammy and JUNO award-winner for his 2006 recording of the Barber, Korngold and Walton concertos

 - Minnesota Orchestra Assistant Conductor Roderick Cox, recently part of the 2016 Bruno Walter National Conductor Preview of the League of American Orchestras

 - Grammy award-winning composer Augusta Read Thomas, who recently founded the University of Chicago’s Center for Contemporary Composition and has taught throughout her career at the Eastman School of Music, Northwestern University, and the Tanglewood and Aspen music festivals.

 - Carlos Kalmar, music director of the Oregon Symphony Orchestra and principal conductor Grant Park Music Festival